sysrich/rootco.de-web/_posts/2016-05-16-letsencrypt-on-leap.md

 subtitle: with a little help from SaltStack
 date: '2016-05-16 14:19:00'
 ---
 I've been running my personal blog on [rootco.de](http://rootco.de) for a few months now.
-The Server is a minimal install of [openSUSE Leap 42.1](https://software.opensuse.org/421/en) running on a nice physical machine hosted at the awesome [Hetzner](https://www.hetzner.de/en/), who offer openSUSE Leap as an Operating System on all of their Physical and Virtual Server Hosting.
+The server is a minimal install of [openSUSE Leap 42.1](https://software.opensuse.org/421/en) running on a nice physical machine hosted at the awesome [Hetzner](https://www.hetzner.de/en/), who offer openSUSE Leap as an OS on all of their Physical and Virtual server hosting.
 I use the standard [Apache](https://httpd.apache.org/) available in Leap, with [Jekyll](https://jekyllrb.com/) to generate this blog.
 You can actually see the source to this [Jekyll blog on GitHub](https://github.com/sysrich/rootco.de-web).
 And to manage it all I use the awesome [SaltStack](https://saltstack.com/) and keep all of my [Salt configuration in GitHub also](https://github.com/sysrich/salt-states) so you can see exactly how my system is setup.

 Why am I sharing all of this?
-Well this weekend there was something I needed to fix. http://rootco.de was running without **HTTPS**.
+Well this weekend there was something I needed to fix.
+http://rootco.de was running without **HTTPS**.

 ## So What?
 This site is a blog about Free Software & Open Source stuff, why on earth does it need to be running HTTPS?.